It is a drug used to treat mental or mood disorders, such as schizophrenia and the mood phase of bipolar disorder.

 - Unintentionally pursing your mouth.

-It is very rare for this drug to cause serious allergies, however, the patient should notify their doctor if they have the following symptoms:
+It is scarce for this drug to cause severe allergies.
+However, the patient should notify their doctor if they have the following symptoms:

 - Hives or itching on the extremities of the body.